theAfricanQuant/MachineLearningwithPyTorchandScikit-Learn/chpt1/README.md

 ---

-## How It Works

-The script executes its checks in a clear, sequential order.

-### 1. Python Version Validation

-First, it checks the system's current Python version against a recommended minimum.
+## Core Functionality

+The checker operates by:

--   **Requirement:** Python `3.8` or newer.
+1.  **Validating the Python Version:** It ensures the interpreter is version `3.8` or newer.
--   **Method:** It uses `sys.version` to get the current version and `distutils.version.LooseVersion` to perform a reliable comparison.
--   **Output:** It prints an `[OK]` or `[FAIL]` message indicating if the Python version is suitable.

-### 2. Package Dependency Verification

-Next, it verifies a predefined list of required Python packages and their minimum versions.

-#### Required Packages

-The script checks for the following packages and versions:
+2.  **Verifying Package Dependencies:** It checks for the presence and version of the following required packages.

 | Package | Required Version |
 | :--- | :--- |